 Then I continued to watch because of the boastful words the horn was speaking.
 I kept looking until the beast was slain and its body destroyed and thrown into the blazing fire.
 (The other beasts had been stripped of their authority, but were allowed to live for a period of time.)

-Daniel's vision of the four beasts displayed the 4 individual kingdoms as well as their future remnants ... all the way down to the yet future Judgment of the Nations that Jesus prophesied in Matthew 25:31-46.
-Daniel's account of that same event, here in Daniel 7, is awesome.
-Here is Jesus' description of it ... as we find it in the book of Matthew.
+Daniel's vision here of the four beasts also display these four kingdoms in their last days form that will exist far down through time after The Judgment of the Nations that Jesus revealed in Matthew 25:31-46.
+Daniel's account, here in Daniel 7, is a "thumbnail" of that same judgment.
+Here is Jesus' full description of it from the book of Matthew.

-Here in verses 9-11, Daniel saw a thumbnail sketch of the judgment Jesus detailed in Matthew 25, above.
-It is a greatly misunderstood judgment by many today.
+Again, here in verses 9-11, Daniel saw a thumbnail sketch of the judgment Jesus detailed in Matthew 25, above.
+It is a greatly misunderstood judgment by most people today.
 The Judgment of the Nations will take place immediately after Christ's Second Coming to Earth ... when he comes to literally rule and reign here for a thousand years (the Millennium; see Rev. 20:4-7).
-It will take place at the end of the Tribulation and at the beginning of Christ's thousand year reign on Earth.
+So, it occurs following the Tribulation and at the beginning of Christ's thousand-year reign.

 The subjects of this judgment will be every human being that is still living on the earth at the end of the Tribulation.

-The issue at this judgment will be how each individual treated Christ's chosen people who were believing saints during the dark days of the Tribulation (whatever you did for one of the least of these brothers of mine, you did for me).
+The issue at this judgment will be how each person treated Christ's chosen people (the Messianic Jews) who were believers during the dark days of the Tribulation (whatever you did for one of the least of these brothers of mine, you did for me).

-The result of this judgment will be either Hell or entrance into the kingdom reign of Christ on Earth.
-Our Lord's words, where he refers to the entrance into his Kingdom as eternal life, is because each one who is allowed to enter his Kingdom at that time will already be possessors of eternal life through faith in him.
+The result of this judgment will be either Hell or entrance into the kingdom of Christ on Earth.
+Our Lord's words here, where he refers to the entrance into his Kingdom as eternal life, is because each one who is allowed to enter his Kingdom at that time already possess eternal life through faith in him.
 As you have it in John 10:27-28,

 My sheep listen to my voice; I know them, and they follow me.
 I give them eternal life, and they shall never perish; no one can snatch them out of my hand.